Treatment for phaeochromocytomas

-The main treatments for phaeochromocytomas are surgery, internal radiotherapy, external radiotherapy and chemotherapy.
+The main treatment for phaeochromocytoma is surgery.
+Other treatments include internal radiotherapy, external radiotherapy and chemotherapy.

 - the size of the tumour

 A team of doctors and other professionals discuss the best treatment and care for you.
 They are called a multidisciplinary team (MDT).
 The team usually includes a:

 - specialist surgeon

 - doctor specialising in hormone disorders (endocrinologist)

 - doctor specialising in the diseases of tissues or cells (pathologist)